-Important Note: All Las Vegas Strip buffets are currently closed because of the Covid-19 pandemic, so The Buffet of Buffets pass is not currently available.
+Important Note: With a few exceptions, most Las Vegas Strip buffets are currently closed because of the Covid-19 pandemic, so The Buffet of Buffets pass is not currently available.
+They are currently scheduled to reopen in June or July 2021.
 We will update this page when it can be purchased again.

 Attention buffet lovers.
 If you ever wanted to try a bunch of Vegas buffets during your trip, this offer is for you!
 The Buffet of Buffets Pass is available at the following participating Vegas buffets: